rdfmartins/Praticas-Vanilla-JS/README.md

 Feel free to explore the files in this repository, clone it to your own machine, and use it as a study resource to improve your skills in JavaScript.
 If you have any questions or suggestions, don't hesitate to contact me.

-Have fun exploring the repository and improving your skills in JavaScript!
+Have fun exploring the repository and improving your skills in JavaScript!!